scupit/json-to-cmake-rewrite/README.md

 Outputs in a group are defined the same as individual outputs.
 However, `type` is no longer required.
 When no type is defined for the output, it inherits the same type as its containing group.
 Also, any files and include dirs given to the group will automatically be added to the output. *No need to define them for each output in that case*.

+### Library group type toggling
+**Tag:** `"canToggleType": boolean`.

+As with individual outputs, this attribute is optional.
+This defaults to `false` if not set, and will be used as the default value for *each output in the group which does not individually define this attribute for itself*.

 ## Final notes about outputs and output groups
 At least one output must be defined for the project.
 It does not matter if the output is in a group or an individual.